Sharing is caring!

 blue yarn and crochet hook

 Begin with the magic circle.
 Then chain 3.
-The initial 3 chains count as the first double crochet for the first cluster.
+The initial 3 chains count as the first double crochet stitch for the first cluster.

 2. Make the first dc cluster